 The power of paper.

-The forest agreement is not a legally binding document.
-It has been signed by Awajún chiefs we work with from Urakuza and Huaracayo nine times since 2013.
+The forest agreement has been signed by Awajún chiefs we work with from Urakuza and Huaracayo nine times since 2013.
 This happens only with consensus and input from the wider community at the general assembly before signing takes place.
 These meetings really are the foundation of any democratic process.
 Even the act of putting pen to paper is witnessed by hundreds of people, after which the cash detailed in the agreement is shared out, divided and put towards projects that benefit everyone.
 Projects promoting solar power infrastructure, or investing in medical supplies during Covid-19.

 Forest agreements are incredibly symbolic to both us and the Awajún, and represent a relationship built on trust.